nrayrod1016/unit-1-snake-game-/README.md

 - Grab as many apples as you can!
 Avoid your body at all costs!

 What I learned?
-CANVAS.JS !!!!!!
+CANVAS.JS and Scalable Vectoral Graphics (SVG)!!!!!!
 I was only able to scratch the surface of what you can do with canvas.
-My original plan was to use canvas to render a 3D
+My original plan was to use canvas to render a 3D, however that proved too difficult.
+I look forward to contiuning my research on 3D rendering.

 Wireframe:
 <img src="imgs/snakeGameWireFrame.png">